-Don’t worry, we did during our five-day visit, and after our exploration of the island we have come to the conclusion that these nine are the very best that cannot be missed.
+But don't worry, we checked them all out during our five-day visit, and after our exploration of the island we have come to the conclusion that these nine are the very best that cannot be missed.

 So jump in your 4-wheel drive Jeep and hit these awesome beaches during your visit to Vieques.
 You won't regret it!

 La Plata is the furthest beach from Esperanza along the southern coast, and follows a windy and bumpy gravel road to its shores.
 For those who are adventurous enough to make this journey with your Jeep, a breathtaking white-sand beach with minimal visitors will be your reward.

 This beach has the perfect mix of white sand, clear waters, and calm waves which makes it an idyllic spot to spend a morning.
 Be sure to wade over to the nearby beach of La Platita to check out the rock stacks.